AdaCore/gnatstudio/docs/users_guide/vcs.rst

 with a VCS, through the :guilabel:`VCS` tab in the Project properties editor.
 See :ref:`The_Project_Properties_Editor`.

-GPS doesn't come with any version control system.
+GPS does not come with any version control system.
 Instead, it provides a high level user interface to a command-line system such as Subversion or ClearCase that you may already have on your system.